 Finally, know that the IKEA effect can turn against you.
 It can exacerbate the “sunk cost” fallacy and trick you into sticking with initiatives that have mediocre or dismal returns, by over-valuing the time already spent on them.
 William Faulkner famously encouraged writers to “kill your darlings.”
 Here’s a less violent version for association professionals to live by: measure your darlings.
 Be clear about what you’re trying to achieve, set goals, and measure progress.
 We know that effort only imparts value when it leads to a successful outcome.
 If you know what that looks like for your program, you’re much less likely to confuse it with your output.

-Nick will be speaking on the “Co-Creation: Building Shared Purpose and Value with Members” session during SURGE Spring, an interactive virtual summit hosted by AssocaitionSuccess.org on May 2nd-4th.
+Nick spoke in the “Co-Creation: Building Shared Purpose and Value with Members” session during SURGE Spring, an interactive virtual summit hosted by AssociationSuccess.org on May 2nd-4th.
 Click here to learn more and register.